xdv/divvy-dev-portal/README.md

 The HTML pages in this portal are generated from the markdown files in the [content/](content/) folder.
 Always edit the markdown files, not the HTML files.
 The [assets/](assets/) folder contains static files used by the site's templates.
 The [img](img/) folder contains images used in the docs.

-The HTML files are generated using Ripple's documentation tool, called [**Dactyl**](https://github.com/ripple/dactyl).
+The HTML files are generated using Divvy's documentation tool, called [**Dactyl**](https://github.com/xdv/dactyl).
 After you've done the [Dactyl Setup](#dactyl-setup), you can build the docs from the project root directory:

 ```
 dactyl_build